- 6th Street Bridge

 China Camp Creek Project

-West Coast Contractors has been awarded the contract as the Construction Manager/General Contractor for the China Camp Creek Project (C3P) in the Winter Lake area West of Coquille, Oregon.
-This will restore and improve agriculture and natural resources on 1,700 acres of land within the Beaver Slough Drainage District.
-The project will make critical improvements to infrastructure, such as tide gates, berms, and canals that have been deferred for many years.
+West Coast Contractors was awarded the contract as the Construction Manager/General Contractor for the China Camp Creek Project (C3P) in the Winter Lake area West of Coquille, Oregon in 2017.
+This project helped to restore and improve agriculture and natural resources on 1,700 acres of land within the Beaver Slough Drainage District.
+The project made critical improvements to infrastructure, such as tide gates, berms, and canals that had been deferred for many years.

-The C3P is in conjunction with the Winter Lake Restoration Project (WLRP) which will also restore wetland function and tidal flow on two parcels of land, totaling 420 acres managed by the Oregon Department of Fish and Wildlife and the China Creek Gun Club.
+The C3P is a portion of the overall Winter Lake Restoration Project (WLRP) which will also restore wetland function and tidal flow on two parcels of land, totaling 420 acres managed by the Oregon Department of Fish and Wildlife and the China Creek Gun Club.
 The goal of both projects is to improve access to overwinter habitat for threatened Coho salmon as well as enhancing grazing production for local livestock.

 Both projects are collaborative efforts among the China Creek Gun Club, Beaver Slough Drainage District, The Nature Conservancy, Oregon Department of Fish & Wildlife, local landowners and partner organizations.
 See http://www.coquilleworkinglandscapes.com/ for more information.